Supply Chain Dashboard: 5 Examples + Template

 • Pull clean data without constant exports

-📌 If you need an engineer just to build a report, it’s not a dashboard—it’s a project.
+📌 If you need an engineer just to build a report, it’s not a dashboard.
+It’s a project.

 3. If It’s Not Easy, Your Team Won’t Use It

+You don’t need “advanced analytics.”
 You need something your less-technical users can actually click through.

 Look for:

-• Easy customization (drag, drop, filter)
+• Easy customization like drag, drop, and filters

-Your dashboard should feel like an operating system for your supply chain—not a second job for your team.
+Your dashboard should feel like an operating system for your supply chain, not a second job for your team.

 One Final Rule: